 Adolph Brown, III without a doubt, offers the most uniquely inspiring, relevant and entertaining presentations around.
 He is an American urban and rural school educator, author, research-scientist, businessman, and keynote speaker.
-He is a servant-leader at heart and is admired around the world for his simple and direct “Real Talk,” and powerful, universal and timeless teachings.
 Dr. Brown is best known for inspiring all who hear him to learn, laugh and lead, while simultaneously reducing implicit bias at every turn.
 He is the leading provider of anti-bias training in business and education.
-He is highly regarded as the “balcony” leadership speaker who gets you from where you are to where you want to be.
 Also as a credentialed Master Teacher, he helps teachers reach every student.
 As a much sought-after and highly effective Unconscious Bias, Equity, Diversity and Inclusion keynote speaker, Dr. Brown skillfully addresses the impact of stereotypes.
 He credits much of his success to the luxury of humble beginnings of being reared by a single parent mother in abject poverty of the inner-city housing projects infested with gangs, drugs and violence.
 His oldest sibling and only brother Oscar was murdered when Adolph was only eleven years old.
 Young Adolph often received a respite when he was sent to spend summers with his grandfather in rural farming country, and when he was sent to the library for time-outs in elementary school.
 Adolph became the first in his family of five to participate in Head Start, graduate high school, and attend college.

 Dr. Brown is the author of acclaimed books, including the international mental wellness best seller, Two Backpacks.
 Other best sellers authored by Dr. Brown include a business classic – Championship Habits; and the education classic – Real Talk.
-He is also the co-author with his third-grade teacher of a children’s book, It’s Gonna Be A Great Day! for youth.
-His trainings have withstood the test of time with audiences all over the world and he is still extremely passionate and committed to helping others “Learn, Laugh & Lead’ in all walks of life while spreading “Love, Light and Insight” wherever he goes.
+He is also the co-author with his third grade teacher of a children’s book, It’s Gonna Be A Great Day! for youth.